If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Thanks to Morgasm for sending me this CBD lube to test and review.
 All opinions and experiences are, as always, mine.
 Affiliate links appear in this post.

 On a less sinister note, I’ve had a lot of consensual-but-bad sex in my life.
-Whether it was partners who couldn’t be bothered to learn how to please me, or just my own insecurities and unwillingness to speak up, lots of factors played into this.
-Half way through I might realise that I wasn’t going to get there no matter how hard we tried.
-At those times, faking it sometimes felt easier than saying “can we stop?”
+Whether it was partners who couldn’t be bothered to learn how to please me, or just my own insecurities and unwillingness to speak up for my pleasure, lots of factors played into this.
+Half way through sex I might realise that I wasn’t going to get there no matter how hard we tried.
+At those times, faking orgasms sometimes felt easier than saying “can we stop?”

-I’ve also faked orgasms in group sex situations before.
+I’ve also done the fake orgasm thing in group sex situations before.
 Those spaces are typically less about the actual orgasm for me.
-I often won’t cum in a group situation, though there are of course exceptions to this generalisation.
-They’re more about the overall sensuality, shared sexual energy, and just the feeling of being in that erotic space.
+I often won’t come in a group situation, though there are of course exceptions to this.
+They’re more about the overall sensuality, shared sexual energy, and just the feeling of being in that erotic space with other sexy people.
 Even so, it can feel like the goal in those situations is “everyone has an orgasm” and like I’m letting the group down if I don’t.
-In those circumstances, it has sometimes felt easier to fake it than to draw attention to it.
+In those circumstances, it has sometimes felt easier to fake an orgasm than to draw attention to it.

 Quite a few years ago now, I swore off faking orgasms.
 So what changed?
 A few things.